• Skip to primary navigation

 Share

 There’s something about the smell of freshly baked bread that feels like a warm hug.
 These Brown Butter Sage Dinner Rolls take that feeling to the next level.
 Picture this: soft, pillowy rolls brushed with nutty brown butter and speckled with fragrant sage.
-They’re the kind of side dish that steals the spotlight at Thanksgiving, Sunday supper, or any meal where carbs are the main event.
+They’re the kind of side dish that steals the spotlight at , Sunday supper, or any meal where carbs are the main event.
 Trust me, one bite and you’ll never go back to plain rolls again.

 Why You’ll Love This Recipe